 Member | Established: 2013 (predecessor founded in 1895) | Member since 2013 (predecessor a founding member)

-The Royal Nederlandse Beroepsorganisatie van Accountants (NBA) was formed from the merger of two Dutch professional accountancy organizations—the Royal Dutch Institute of Chartered Accountants (Royal NIVRA) and the Dutch Association of Accountants (NOvAA)—in January 2013.
+NBA Netherlands was formed from the merger of two Dutch professional accountancy organizations—the Royal Dutch Institute of Chartered Accountants (Royal NIVRA) and the Dutch Association of Accountants (NOvAA)—in January 2013.
 The Royal NIRVA, which was established in 1895, comprised accountants and auditors in public practice, the business sector, and government.
-Members of the NOvAA, which was founded in 1948, were primarily accountants.
-In December 2012, the Dutch Audit Profession Act (Wet AccountantsBeroep) established the legal status of the NBA and outlined the institute’s mandate, which includes promoting the profession and serving its members, establishing professional standards, and ensuring that members comply with relevant rules and regulations.
-Membership in the NBA is mandatory for all auditors.
-The NBA is a member of the Fédération des Experts Comptables Européens and the European Federation of Accountants and Auditors for SMEs.
+Members of the NOvAA, which was founded in 1948, were mainly accountants.
+In December 2012, the Accountancy Profession Act established the legal status of the NBA Netherlands as a mandatory membership organization for auditors.

 Statements of Membership Obligations (SMOs)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 The Audit Firms Supervision Act of 2006 (as amended) stipulates that a quality assurance (QA) review system for all audits be established and overseen by the Authority for the Financial Markets (AFM).
 AFM performs...